Home

 Steady and sometimes spectacular growth as the century progressed meant that Methodism shared in a general trend which saw Christians in Europe and North America outnumbered by Christians in the tropics and the southern hemisphere.

 Immigrants in the second half of the century were shocked at the small and declining numbers of worshippers in British churches, and by the unchristian manner in which they were usually received.
-In a striking reversal of direction missionaries from overseas began to arrive here, a few of them facilitated by the MMS's World Church in Britain and Ireland Partnership.
+In a striking reversal of direction missionaries from overseas began to arrive in Britain, a few of them facilitated by the MMS's World Church in Britain and Ireland Partnership.

 New ways of working